sonnguyen9800/progressor-simple-edition/README.md

 # Progressor 0.0.1

-Sometime you want to set a target for you weekly, for example: "Reading Book for 8 hours every week".
+1. Sometime you want to set a target for you weekly, for example: "Reading Book for 8 hours every week".
 This app helps you to do that.
 Furthermore, you can see the progress that you have done so far in the current week.

-Current version is very simple, and support for Android Only
+2. Current version is very simple and support for Android Only.
+The project also has not migrated to Null-Safety yet.

-In addition, this is also my attemp to learn Flutter and Dart
+*In addition, this is also my attemp to learn Flutter and Dart

 ## Description